-I joined Zingers November 2014, that year had been a stressful year and I believe singing would help me to overcome my difficulties.
-I was persuaded by a member despite the fact I hadn’t sung in a choir or choral group for over 40 years, would not affect my ability to join.
+I joined Zingers in November 2014.
+That year had been a stressful year and I believed that singing would help me to overcome my difficulties.
+I was recruited by a member despite the fact that I hadn’t sung in a choir or choral group for over 40 years.
+I was assured that this would not affect my ability to join.
 Assurance of no necessity to audition played a big part in me taking the first step to joining.

 Music has been a thread that has run through my entire life.
 Singing was a very minor part of it.
-Brought up in a family where learning a musical instrument for fun was almost expected.
-I couldn’t be in the school choir, choir or orchestra was the choice so I joined a madrigal group and a large Midland choir that was based in a church.
+Brought up in a family where learning a musical instrument for fun was almost expected, I couldn’t be in the school choir.
+Choir or orchestra were the choices, so I joined a madrigal group and a large Midland choir that was based in a church.
 We were proud that we sang on Midlands BBC radio on many Sundays.

 Zingers offers me FUN, an escape from everyday worries for a couple of hours every week.